User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 Hey, welcome to the Stamm Developer Wiki.
 Great to see that you wanna use the API.

-Let me tell you, it's easier to use the API as you thought.
+Let me tell you: It's easier to use the API as you thought.

 Just read the next pages and learn how to work with it.